rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 * Size: Dead Code adds to the application’s size, and thus to the amount of code that must be understood by developers and maintainers.
 * Communication: It isn’t always obvious when code is dead, and so the reader may take it as having a bearing on the behavior of his software.
-Indeed, Dead Code that is also incorrect or invalid may lead the developer seriously astray.
+Indeed, Dead Code that is also incorrect or invalid may astray the developer.
 * Flexibility: All code has dependencies on other code; but Dead Code may create dependencies where otherwise there would be none.
 These unnecessary couplings may, in turn, slow the pace of change for the code in these areas.